Afghanistan travel guide

 If you decide to travel to Afghanistan, you should read this section in conjunction with the Safety and Security section.

 You should be particularly vigilant in and around landmark locations and places where large public crowds can gather.
-Hotels used by the government of Afghanistan and western nationals, ministries, military establishments and religious sites have been attacked and further attacks are possible.
+Hotels used by the government of Afghanistan and western nationals, ministries, military establishments, airports (including Kabul International) and religious sites have been attacked and further attacks are possible.
 Avoid regular visits to public places frequented by foreigners, including hotels, restaurants, shops and market places, especially at times of day when they are particularly busy and congested.

 Hotels used by the government of Afghanistan and western nationals, ministries, military establishments and religious sites have also been attacked and further attacks are possible.
 The British Embassy does not allow official visitors to stay in any hotel overnight, and has placed restaurants off limits to staff.
 Make sure your accommodation is secure, and review your security measures regularly.